News

 In keeping with the global belt-tightening happening at the moment, we saw smaller, and in some cases more humble, pared-back activations.
 At a time when big multinational firms, especially in the technology sector, are cutting budgets and jobs, extravagant builds and champagne evenings would send a conflicting message.

 That said, cutting budgets doesn’t mean cutting quality or impact.
 A considered approach wouldn’t be compromised by a directive to pare back.
-By working with a knowledgeable and experienced team, brands can still achieve a premium activation and an experience that aligns with their objectives.
+By working with a knowledgeable and experienced team, brands can still achieve a premium activation and brand experiences that align with their objectives.

 Sustainability